If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 As is true with any type of software, but especially note apps, the user interface is important.
 With such apps, you need to be able to organize your notes and find what you are looking for at a glance.

-Both Google Keep and Evernote have different approaches to the way they have created their user interface.
+Both Google Keep and Evernote have different approaches to the way they create their user interface.

 Google Keep User Interface